Antimatter rocket: Antimatter power generation

 The idea of using antimatter to power an electric space drive has also been proposed.
 These proposed designs are typically similar to those suggested for nuclear electric rockets.
 Antimatter annihilations are used to directly or indirectly heat a working fluid, as in a nuclear thermal rocket, but the fluid is used to generate electricity, which is then used to power some form of electric space propulsion system.
-The resulting system shares many of the characteristics of other charged particle/electric propulsion proposals, that typically being high specific impulse and low thrust (An associated article further detailing antimatter power generation).
+The resulting system shares many of the characteristics of other charged particle/electric propulsion proposals, that typically being high specific impulse and low thrust (see also antimatter power generation).

 Catalyzed fission/fusion or spiked fusion

 This is a hybrid approach in which antiprotons are used to catalyze a fission/fusion reaction or to "spike" the propulsion of a fusion rocket or any similar applications.

 The antiproton-driven Inertial confinement fusion (ICF) Rocket concept uses pellets for the D-T reaction.
 The pellet consists of a hemisphere of fissionable material such as U235 with a hole through which a pulse of antiprotons and positrons is injected.
 It is surrounded by a hemisphere of fusion fuel, for example deuterium-tritium, or lithium deuteride.
 Antiproton annihilation occurs at the surface of the hemisphere, which ionizes the fuel.
 These ions heat the core of the pellet to fusion temperatures.

 The antiproton-driven Magnetically Insulated Inertial Confinement Fusion Propulsion (MICF) concept relies on self-generated magnetic field which insulates the plasma from the metallic shell that contains it during the burn.
 The lifetime of the plasma was estimated to be two orders of magnitude greater than implosion inertial fusion, which corresponds to a longer burn time, and hence, greater gain.

 The antimatter-driven P-B11 concept uses antiprotons to ignite the P-B11 reactions in an MICF scheme.
 Excessive radiation losses are a major obstacle to ignition and require modifying the particle density, and plasma temperature to increase the gain.
 It was concluded that it is entirely feasible that this system could achieve Isp~105s.

 A different approach was envisioned for AIMStar in which small fusion fuel droplets would be injected into a cloud of antiprotons confined in a very small volume within a reaction Penning trap.
 Annihilation takes place on the surface of the antiproton cloud, peeling back 0.5% of the cloud.
 The power density released is roughly comparable to a 1 kJ, 1 ns laser depositing its energy over a 200 μm ICF target.

-The ICAN-II project employs the antiproton catalyzed microfission (ACMF) concept which uses pellets with a molar ratio of 9:1 of D-T:U235 for Nuclear pulse propulsion.
+The ICAN-II project employs the antiproton catalyzed microfission (ACMF) concept which uses pellets with a molar ratio of 9:1 of D-T:U235 for nuclear pulse propulsion.